alisw/alisw.github.io/infrastructure-mesos.markdown

         "$MACHINE_NAME"
   ```

   This will spawn a new machine.
 You can check the boot status either in the
   OpenStack GUI or via `openstack server show -f yaml "$MACHINE_NAME"`.
 Of
   course you should change the name of the machine (`<alibuildXX>` in the
   example).

   For bare-metal machines in particular, a flavor being listed in `openstack
   flavor list` does not guarantee that there is capacity for more hosts within
   it.
 If you create a host and it is immediately in an "ERROR" state, try
   another flavor or contact CERN IT.

+- Machines may require a manual reboot to apply updates to the kernel command
+  line.

+  In particular, make sure that `/proc/cmdline` contains
+  `systemd.unified_cgroup_hierarchy=0`.
+If not, reboot the machine.

 In order to make sure that the machine is correctly up and running, you
 should: